Rudolf Rechsteiner (1958) is chairman of Ethos’ foundation board since 2018.

 Jacques Folly (1958) is member of Ethos’ foundation board since 2018 as the representative of one of the two founding pension funds, the Pension Fund of the Canton of Geneva (Caisse de pension du canton de Genève CPEG).

 Jacques Folly holds a degree in economics from the University of Geneva.
-He is currently the delegate of the Office for economic development, research and innovation of the Canton of Geneva.
-He was previously delegate of the Geneva Economic Development Service.
+In particular, he worked as delegate of the Geneva Economic Development Service.

-Jacques Folly is a staff representative member of the CPEG’s board and vice-chairman of its audit and organisation committee.
+Jacques Folly is currently the attaché of the Office for economic development, research and innovation of the Canton of Geneva.
+Furthermore, he is a staff representative member of the CPEG’s board and chairman of its audit and organisation committee.
 He also chairs the Union des cadres supérieurs de l'administration cantonale genevoise.